 Next years SFI Conference in October 2020 at Vancouver Canada, will be something to look forward to and I’m hopeful that a strong Australian contingent may be able to participate in another great Sustainable Forestry Industry conference.

-The Sustainable Forestry Initiative is a North American ‘forest certification standard’ and program of SFI Inc., a non-profit organization.
+The Sustainable Forestry Initiative is a North American ‘forest certification standard’ and program of SFI Inc., a non-profit organisation.
 The Sustainable Forestry Initiative is the world’s largest single forest certification standard by area.
 The SFI is headquartered in Ottawa, Ontario Canada and Washington D.C.
 For more information about The Sustainable Forest Initative please visit the SFI Program website.

 For more information about Responsible Wood and the Australian Standard for Sustainable Forest Management (AS 4708) please visit the Responsible Wood website.